spdskatr/algo-notes/aio/editorial.md

 Sort the monks' skill levels, as well as the professions' skill requirements, then start from the ends of the sorted array to fill up as many master jobs as possible, and then fill up as many student jobs as possible with the remainder.
 If you manage to fill up all the jobs, then you have the maximum possible.

-## Q4: Medusa's snakes
+## Q4: Medusa's Snakes

 Given a venom level x, it is easy to determine if it is possible to take letters of a given snake's DNA and create a snake with that venom level.
 Simply take x S letters, followed by x N letters, and so on.
-In fact this is always produces an optimal solution in O(N) time.
+In fact this always produces an optimal solution in O(N) time.

 We could simply use this function to check for every possible value of x, and take the maximum in O(N^2) time.
 However, we can narrow down on the maximum venom level, in an even faster way, by binary searching the answer.
 This kind of binary search is very special and more generalised than the kind of binary search often first explained in computer science (I will describe it briefly here).